In Securing Your Organization's Future, Michael Seltzer defines the case statement in the following way:

 - Why do we deserve support?

 There are of course many other questions that might be answered in an effective case statement.
-More tips and information on writing a winning case statement can be found in the Web Sites section below.
 For examples of actual nonprofit case statements, Google is a good starting point.

 See also our related Knowledge Base articles: